V-GEN-Lab/ViperSubmit/README_COV.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact

-For questions or suggestions, please open an issue or contact the project maintainers.
+For questions or suggestions, please open an issue or contact the project maintainers: iago.lima.esib@esib.butantan.gov.br or iagottlima@gmail.com

-Feel free to customize this README according to your project's specific requirements and guidelines.
+Feel free to customize the script according to your project's specific requirements and guidelines.